 Onshore wind farms can be constructed in months, at scale, and are relatively cheap and cost-effective to maintain compared with offshore.

 What do I need to consider before embarking on a wind farm project?

 The planning process is the same as a (non-residential) solar development, although considerations need to be made for any dwellings overlooking a turbine as not everyone is happy to look at them!

-When looking for a suitable site you’ll need to consider the following in your initial searches and then confirm them via a site visit;
+When completing your land search for onshore wind you’ll need to consider the following in your initial analysis and then confirm them via a site visit:

 - Environmental constraints as specified in the NPPF